roman-milk/roman-milk.github.io/revenge-nerd.md

  Elizabeth was instantly jealous.
 She wanted a cock in her ass too.
 Even as her orgasm continued coursing through her, she moved onto her knees and purred, "Don't forget about Mommy's ass."

  Brandon smiled, today becoming the perfect day.
 He pulled out of Carrie's ass and slid into his Mom's ass, and grunted, "Take it all, Mommy."
-Report_Story #3